Floor Candidate for Division C Director

 What are the main responsibilities of Division Directors that you are aware of?

 The practical side of the role is to lead and support the Division through supervising and supporting the Area Directors.
-Each Club and Area in the Division should achieve its mission and fulfill its responsibilities to its members, as defined in both the Club Success Plans and Area plans for success.
+Each Club and Area in the Division should achieve its mission and fulfil its responsibilities to its members, as defined in both the Club Success Plans and Area plans for success.
 This is achieved by coordinating Division activities, setting Division goals, and assisting in the training of Area Directors and Club Officers.
 A Division Council is held at least twice yearly to discuss each Areas goals and progress towards them (although I would advise monthly), with the aim of having Distinguished Areas and Distinguished Clubs.
 The purpose of this is to evaluate where support is needed.
-Motivation, guidance, and supervision can be provided to Area Directors to help them fulfill their roles and responsibilities.
-Further to this, the Division Director facilitates the Division Speech Contests, and assists with Area Speech Contests.
+Motivation, guidance, and supervision can be provided to Area Directors to help them fulfil their roles and responsibilities.
+Further to this, the Division Director facilitates the Division Speech Contests and assists with Area Speech Contests.
 A good way of assisting with this is building a team of competent Area Directors who all assist each other, so that the Area Directors can learn how to best work together, and the different ways of running Speech Contests.
-In addition to building a cohesive team, the District Director knows the numbers, but understanding the culture of the Areas and the Clubs.
+In addition to building a cohesive team, the District Director knows the numbers but understanding the culture of the Areas and the Clubs.
 They informing the Area directors about District opportunities, and also report back to the District Director, Program Quality Director, and Club Growth Director on Division progress, being a conduit between the District and the Areas.
-Finally, the Division Director fulfills all the required District Leader Competencies, as defined by Toastmasters, and brings energy to everything they do.
+Finally, the Division Director fulfils all the required District Leader Competencies, as defined by Toastmasters, and brings energy to everything they do.

 Last Updated on 22nd June 2021 by Lucinda Brooks